 Students entering the College are not required to have a commitment to, or an association with, the Christian faith.
 It is, however, a condition of enrolment that all students respect, and participate fully in, the Christian program of the College.

 LJBC students take part in worship, devotions, Bible readings and prayer.
-Christian values and a Biblical viewpoint are incorporated into all aspects of the life of the College, including the curriculum.
-Students who are practising Christians, or who wish to explore the Christian faith in greater detail, enjoy attending various lunchtime and after school groups and weekend camps.
+Christian values and a Biblical viewpoint are incorporated into all aspects of the life of the College, including the Curriculum.
+Students who are practising Christians, or who wish to explore the Christian faith in greater detail, enjoy attending and getting involved in various lunchtime and after school groups and events organized by the Chaplaincy Department.

 Most staff members of the College are committed Christians involved in their local churches in a variety of denominations.
 Teaching staff are selected for their high standards of training, their dedication to teaching and their personal Christian faith.

 In Christian Education we share the vision motto of the College derived from Micah 6:8 is ‘Seek Wisdom, act Justly and love Mercy'.